AndrasKovacs/pny1-assignment/DepTC.md

 ##### 4.1.
 Reviewing equality

-As I mentioned in the introduction, no current dependently typed language implement coherent type classes as of now.
+As I mentioned in the introduction, no dependently typed language implements coherent type classes as of now.
 To see why, let's review and expand the definition of coherence:

 > **An implementation of type classes is coherent if all instances with equal types are equal.**